 Top tier roles

 If you’re striving for the top of the accounting profession, your future title will likely be Partner at a public accounting firm.
-Or Chief Financial Officer (CFO) if you work in private accounting.
+Or VP Finance, or Chief Financial Officer (CFO) if you work in private accounting.
 These top-tier positions carry a lot of responsibility but are usually well-compensated and highly coveted positions.
 Technical skills are, of course, a given.
 But these professionals must also demonstrate leadership qualities, build strong networks and think strategically.

 This overview should give you an idea of where your accounting career path can lead you.
 Still wondering what you should be getting paid in your current role?
 Interested in moving up but unsure what is a fair salary for a potential position?
 Click HERE to calculate your salary.